ShunSakurai/check_forbidden/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.5.4, June 8, 2016
+- * Resolve an issue where printing a special character fails

 ### v.1.5.3, June 6, 2016
 - Display the heading row of the CSV file
 - * Resolve an issue where the result path candidate is not displayed